-The City of Collinsville Illinois is located in Madison County, about 25 minutes from Downtown St Louis Missouri.
+The City of Collinsville, Illinois is located in Madison County, about 25 minutes from Downtown St Louis Missouri.
 Major roads for Collinsville include Interstate 70, Highway 159, West Beltline Road, Kebler Road, Highway 157, Main Street and others.
-Collinsville has experienced continual growth since 1990 and had a population of 25,579 residents in 2010.
-The City of Collinsville was officially incorporated in 1872.
+The City of Collinsville was officially incorporated in 1872 and has experienced continual growth since 1990.

 Collinsville is home to the World's Largest Catsup Bottle.
 It is a 170 foot tall water tower in the shape of a Brooks Catsup bottle that was built in 1949.
 A family friendly festival is held in July every year to celebrate the "birthday" of the World's Largest Catsup Bottle!
 The water tower has been placed on the National Register of Historic Places.
 Collinsville is also known for its horseradish and holds an annual "Horseradish Festival" at the beginning of June in Woodland Park.
 Collinsville proclaims to be the "horseradish capital of the world" and produces over two-thirds of the nations' horseradish and 85% of the world's.
 Some of the other festivals that are held in Collinsville are the Italian Fest held in September, the Blues-a-Palooza held in October and the Halloween Walk and Chili Cook-off held in October.